cyralinc/terraform-azure-sidecar-vm/docs/metrics.md

 ## Prometheus service discovery

-Service discovery for EC2 instances is documented under the [`azure_sd_config`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#azure_sd_config) section of the `Prometheus` configuration docs.
+Service discovery for VM instances is documented under the [`azure_sd_config`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#azure_sd_config) section of the `Prometheus` configuration docs.

-A tag `MetricsPort` is added to the EC2 instances containing the metrics port `9000`.
+A tag `MetricsPort` is added to the VM instances containing the metrics port `9000`.
 It makes possible to have configurations similar to the following:

 ```yaml